Hand-Picked Daily GUN DEALS

 I'd stick with a small gun, like the Sig Sauer P365, when running.
 Being lighter and smaller is easier and more comfortable to carry as you put the roadwork in.

-When it comes to lifting weights, there aren’t any real issues.
-The main thing I’d suggest is a baggier shirt.
-Maybe it’s just because I’m tall, but my shirts ride up easily when doing pull-ups or overhead presses, which can reveal the gun.
-Baggier shirts also help prevent printing, especially as your shirt gets heavy with sweat and clings to the body.
+When it comes to lifting weights, there aren't any real issues.
+The main thing I'd suggest is a baggier shirt.
+Maybe it's just because I'm tall, but my shirts ride up easily when doing pull-ups or overhead presses, which can reveal the gun.
+Baggier shirts also help prevent printing, especially as your shirt gets heavy with sweat and clings to your body.

-With the Enigma and a standard holster, your gun will be exposed to sweat, so be aware of that and take pre and post cautions to prevent rust.
+With the Enigma and a standard holster, your gun will be exposed to sweat, so be aware of that and take pre- and post-cautions to prevent rust.

 While the Enigma offers a comfortable and modular option for fitness and carry, it also offers a quick and easy draw.
 That's a pretty big benefit to the Enigma.
 It's the same draw you'd practice with a standard gun, so the training time is drastically reduced.